wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

 = 1.0 =
 * The calendar now uses the QUnit unit test framework to make sure the calendar maintains high quality in every release.
-You can see the <a href="http://www.zackgrossbart.com/extras/trunk/wp-admin/edit.php?page=cal&qunit=true">latest test run</a>.
+You can see the <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal&qunit=true">tests run</a> on our integration blog or run them on your own blog by adding &qunit=true to the end of the URL for the calendar.
-* Made it easier to see the first day of the month using a special header.
+* Made it easier to see the first day of the month using a special header and background color.
 * Changed to a lighter gradient for the calendar header to match the new theme of WordPress 3.0.
 * We now support pending review posts in the calendar.
 * The calendar supports a feedback mechanism where we collect data about your use of the calendar.
 This anonymous data helps us improve the calendar and know which areas to focus on.
 Everyone can view the <a href="http://www.zackgrossbart.com/edcal/mint/">Editorial Calendar Statistics</a>.